promer94/rsc-compatible/README.md

   }
 }
 ```
-This approach has some drawbacks.

-* If you import APIs that are not available RSC, typescript would not be able to throw the error.
-* Bundler will throw the error but the error message might not be helpful.
+This approach has drawbacks.
+If you import APIs that are not available RSC, typescript would not be able to throw the error.
+Bundler will throw error but the message is ambiguous.
+You also need to make a list of APIs that are available in RSC and document them separately.